 It’s been almost a decade since the critically acclaimed Fight Night Champion, the final title in a series of beloved boxing video games from Electronic Arts.
-Since 2011, the studio has been focused on their mixed martial arts title, UFC, instead.
-But with the rise of the popularity of boxing again, thanks to fighters like Floyd Mayweather and Tyson Fury, could we possibly have another Fight Night game on the way?
+Since 2011, the studio has been focused on its mixed martial arts title, UFC, instead.
+But with the rise of the popularity of boxing again, thanks to champions like Floyd Mayweather and Tyson Fury, could we possibly have another Fight Night game on the way?

 Back in 2014, the FIFA 21 publisher released UFC, a collaboration between EA Canada and SkyBox Labs.
 At the time, boxing was losing popularity and UFC was finding more and more fans.
 It made perfect business sense that the video game publisher would jump on the bandwagon and find success with the rising sport.

 Of course, the first UFC (which used similar game mechanics to the boxing title) went on to receive mixed reviews but raked in enough money to warrant a sequel (a big mistake in hindsight).